-Whether you have finished the reading for any particular meeting or not you are welcome to join the discussion.
-We anticipate the online Zoom meetings will last about an hour and conversations can continue asynchronously online as well.
+Whether you have finished the reading for any particular meeting or are just starting you are welcome to join the discussion.
+Our Zoom meetings will last about an hour and conversations can continue asynchronously online as well.
 We hope participation in this global reading group will offer educators another global lens to bring into their classrooms, school sites and communities.

 Hope to meet you online.

 - October 11th (Zoom 6pm PST)

 Northland: A 4,000-Mile Journey Along America's Forgotten Border (Porter Fox)

 Travels with a Writing Brush: Classical Japanese Travel Writing (Meredith McKinney)

 - January Winter Break ( No Meeting )

 Reading Group will pick up again in February for a Spring Series